rodcgon/nr_converge/README.md

 # nr_converge
-Code for finding zeros with newton rhapson - without numpy and scipy
+Code for finding zeros with newton rhapson - without numpy or scipy